 "The brain has the ability to understand another point of view, so that's the age that premeditated and purposeful aggression could begin," Nixon said.

 As a child care provider, you are uniquely placed to identify bullying in the kids you work with.
 Though a lot of loud, rough-and-tumble play likely occurs throughout the day, what you should look for is intentional aggressive behavior.
 It may be blatant, such as kicking or name-calling, or more subtle, like excluding a particular child during a group activity.

 While it may be tempting to take a "wait and see" approach before intervening to determine if a problem is really occurring, waiting too long can allow the situation to escalate.
 Pull the child aside and talk to him or her when you see bullying behavior occurring.
 If the issue continues, contact the parents or guardians before taking more serious action.
+We offer a course called "Strategies for Preventing and Addressing Bullying Behaviors" which can give you some more ideas on this topic.
 Learn more in our ProSolutions early childhood education training courses.